 Nissan hit the nail on the head when they came with Silvia.
 The S14 or 7th generation is one of the most memorable Sivia’s ever made and is instantly recognizable.

 The drifting world is especially fond of the S14 thanks to its RWD set up and relatively cheap price compared to other vehicles affected by “drift tax”.
 Nowadays they have become popular chassis for and LS swap and have therefore become very sought after.

 Here in the US, it is becoming increasingly harder to find a good clean example.

 Toyota MR-2 (SW20)

 The MR-2 encompasses the quintessential sports car layout.
-It’s mid engine, RWD design made it an absolute to joy and thanks in part to that, the W20 was in production for a whole decade.
+Its mid-engine, RWD design made it an absolute joy, and thanks in part to that, the W20 was in production for a whole decade.
 It was first released in 1989 and continued until 1999.

 Commonly known as the “baby Ferrari” or the “poor man’s Ferrari”, the MR-s had all the trappings of a supercar, but on a more manageable budget.
-It was offered in 4 engine choices, with the top one being 2.0L turbocharged inline four cylinder pumping out upwards of 200hp.
+It was offered in 4 engine choices, with the top one being a 2.0L turbocharged inline four-cylinder pumping out upwards of 200hp.

 This little sports car will have you grinning from ear to ear every time you get in it.